swt30/waterworlds-paper/waterworlds.md

 For example, @Ehrenreich2006 studied the internal structure of the exoplanet OGLE 2005-BLG-390Lb, modelling the phase changes throughout.
 @Zeng2014 chose to explore evolutionary effects, following the phase transitions within model water-rich planets.
 They comment that "[phase] transformations may have a significant effect on the interior convective pattern and also the magnetic field of such a planet, but they may only affect the overall radius slightly."
-Our present study addresses the question of exactly how much temperature variations affect the structure and radius of water-rich planets, {==and whether such effects are observable.==}
+Our present study addresses the question of exactly how much temperature variations affect the structure and radius of water-rich planets and whether such effects are observable.

 # Method